Bentley Flying Spur (2005): Third generation (2019–present)

 The third-generation Flying Spur was unveiled in June 2019.
 The car has been completely overhauled and is built on a brand-new platform, resembling the current Continental GT.
 The front received a new grille with vertical slats, akin to those of Rolls-Royce era Bentleys, while the rear features new taillights that incorporate a B motif.
 The bonnet mascot is now illuminated at night, electrically deployable, and capable of meeting pedestrian impact requirements.
-The interior boasts an optional rotating 12.3 in display and an all-new Touch Screen remote that allows rear occupants to control several systems.
+The interior has an optional rotating 12.3 in display and an all-new touch screen remote that allows rear occupants to control several systems.

 Rear-wheel steering is new and is accompanied by air springs with 60 percent more volume than its predecessor.
 The all-wheel-drive system is also new and uses an electronically controlled clutch pack.
 Compared to the second generation model, the new Flying Spur gets close to 130 mm additional wheelbase.